Danielle-Respes/Threat-Hunting-Scenario-TOR/README.md

 ## Context

 I work in IT for a K-12 school district.
 When a student device gets caught using TOR, we remove it from the network — that part I already do.
-What I wanted to build was the *detection and documentation* side: the queries, the evidence trail, the timeline.
+What I wanted to build was the detection and documentation side: the queries, the evidence trail, the timeline.
 This lab gave me exactly that.

-This scenario uses **Microsoft Defender for Endpoint (MDE)**, which we run in my district, to hunt for, confirm, and document TOR usage on a student device end-to-end using KQL.
+This scenario uses Microsoft Defender for Endpoint (MDE) as the endpoint detection source and Microsoft Sentinel as the SIEM where logs are ingested, hunted, and escalated into incidents.
+Both tools are part of my district's environment.

 # Threat Hunt Report: Unauthorized TOR Usage